 Carrot Egg Muffins - Tofu - Black Beans

-Just in case someone is wondering where vegetarian/vegans get their protein, here you have a protein-packed meal with fresh veggies, fibre, vitamins and other minerals.
-Shredded carrot muffins are a favourite at home.
+Just in case someone is wondering where vegetarians/vegans get their protein, here you have a protein-packed meal with fresh veggies, fiber, vitamins, and other minerals.
+Shredded carrot muffins are a favorite at home.
 They are so easy to make and taste delicious.
 They have two ingredients, can you guess?
 Carrots and eggs, that's it!
 The tofu is cooked in a frying pan with a few drops of olive oil and coated with a little bit of sweet paprika.
-We try to cook the tofu on a low heat as Luca doesn't like when the outside is too chewy.
+We try to cook the tofu on low heat as Luca doesn't like when the outside is too chewy.
 More black beans!
 He loves black beans and pulses in general and they are really easy to prepare, literally just take them out of the can, rinse and serve.

 Recipe for Vegetable Muffins: Vegetable Muffins